Flow2GAN: Hybrid Flow Matching and GAN with Multi-Resolution Network for Few-step High-Fidelity Audio Generation: Appendix

 The datasets used in our experiments are publicly available.
 Implementation details are provided in Section~\ref{ssec:exp_setup}, and model configurations are described in Appendix Section~\ref{ssec:model_conf}.
-Upon acceptance, we will release the code and pretrained checkpoints for reproduction of our results.
+To facilitate the reproduction of our results, the source code and pretrained checkpoints are publicly available at \url{https://github.com/k2-fsa/Flow2GAN}.